 Despite building and fixing electronics for over 10 years now, I'm pretty new to designing my own circuits and PCBs, so I settled on a Morse code beeper, which uses only a few parts but can be reprogrammed to do lots of different things.

 First, I designed and tested the circuit, and wrote the minimum-viable code, because I knew that getting the PCB fabricated would probably take the longest.
 Better to spend an extra day making sure my idea worked, rather than having to wait an extra week for a new PCB!

-Since this project is time-constrained, I used some parts from SparkFun that I already know and love (from other PCB adventures), but next time, I'd like to use all Avnet components. :)Circuit
+For the original through-hole version, I used some parts from SparkFun that I already know and love (from other PCB adventures), but the surface-mount upgrade uses only components sourced through Newark!Circuit

 For some reason I'd thought that ATtiny chips needed 5V, so I was very excited to discover that a standard ATtiny85 will run just fine on a 3-volt CR2032 coin cell battery, without any funky circuitry!
 It does look like there are even better options for low power, but this is a great advantage for prototyping.
 (See the Prototyping Notes at the bottom for more info on choosing a chip.)

 Switch: Since this is designed as a lanyard tag, I'd have a hole at the top, and also an on/off switch.
 I hate it when badges can't switch off!
 I'd rather save that battery life and show it off whenever I want :) Plus, it's really annoying to dig a CR2032 out of pretty much any holder – and then you have to keep track of it...
 Anyway, I love on/off switches, and these right-angle SMD switches from SparkFun are wonderful!